recmend/finos-docs/source/index.html.md

 We also have some specific language bindings to make integration easier.
 You can switch the programming language of the examples with the tabs in the top right.

-Currently we support the following official client bindings:
+Currently we plan to support the following official client bindings:

 * **Go**
 * **Node**